Ken Burns

-Kenneth Lauren Burns (born July 29, 1953) is an American filmmaker known for his documentary films and television series, many of which chronicle United States history and culture.
-His work is often produced in association with WETA-TV or the National Endowment for the Humanities and distributed by PBS.
-Burns lives in the small town of Walpole, New Hampshire.
+Kenneth Lauren Burns (born July 29, 1953) is an American filmmaker and popular historical documentarian.
+An undergraduate of Hampshire College, his works typically chronicle American history and culture, and are often produced in association with WETA-TV or the National Endowment for the Humanities, distributed by PBS.
+Burns has received critical and scholarly acclaim for several of his documentaries, including two Academy Award nominations, two Grammy Awards, three Peabody Awards, and eight Emmy Awards, among other accolades.

-Burns's widely known documentary series include The Civil War (1990), Baseball (1994), Jazz (2001), The War (2007), The National Parks: America's Best Idea (2009), Prohibition (2011), The Roosevelts (2014), The Vietnam War (2017), and Country Music (2019).
-He was also executive producer of both The West (1996), and Cancer: The Emperor of All Maladies (2015).
-Burns's documentaries have earned two Academy Award nominations (for 1981's Brooklyn Bridge and 1985's The Statue of Liberty) and have won several Emmy Awards, among other honors.
+His most widely known works include The Civil War (1990), Baseball (1994), Jazz (2001), The War (2007), The National Parks: America's Best Idea (2009), Prohibition (2011), The Roosevelts (2014), The Vietnam War (2017), Country Music (2019), Benjamin Franklin (2022), and The American Revolution (2025).
+In addition, he co-directed The Central Park Five in 2012 with his daughter, Sarah Burns.
+He produced The West (1996), Cancer: The Emperor of All Maladies (2015) and The Gene: An Intimate History (2020).

 Early life and education

 Kenneth Lauren Burns was born on July 29, 1953, in Brooklyn, New York.
 His parents were Lyla Smith (née Tupper) Burns, a biotechnician, and Robert Kyle Burns Jr., who at the time of Ken's birth was a graduate student in cultural anthropology at Columbia University.
 The documentary filmmaker Ric Burns is his younger brother.

 Burns' academic family moved frequently, including to Saint-Véran, France; Newark, Delaware; and Ann Arbor, Michigan; where his father taught at the University of Michigan.
-Burns describes growing up as "hippies" in Ann Arbor.